 Remember that every site around the world is important to someone.
 It might not be you or me, but it’s someone.

 As I kept thinking about this in the back of my mind, I started seeing one or two tweets speaking about a fire at the historic Thousand-year old Al-Aqsa Mosque in Jerusalem, Palestine.
-Al-Aqsa is the third holiest site for Muslims, and it’s situated in Jerusalem, a city that’s sacred for all three major abrahamic religions.
+Al-Aqsa is the third holiest site for Muslims, and it’s situated in Jerusalem, a city that’s sacred for all three major Abrahamic religions.
 Where’s the mourning for this culture and history?

 But, you probably haven’t heard about this fire because it wasn’t covered by the big news outlets.
 It wasn’t flooding social media and no travelers were posting their regrets for not going.
 Thankfully, the fire was contained shortly – but the bigger problem still remains.
-Both fires were taking place at the exact same time but while the whole world mourned one, only few were even aware about the other.
+Both fires were taking place at the exact same time but while the whole world mourned one, only a few were even aware of the other.
 The amount of coverage and the general level of care towards tragedy is very geographic and often very fueled by class, race, and other factors.
 But that’s a whole different article for us.

 As a Muslim and Arab Journalism student, this is not something that surprises me – but it’s something that must be spoken on.
 Media has far too often ignored what’s outside of this “bubble.”
 This has a lot to do with us as travelers.
 We travel to seek what’s outside of our home city, home country and comfort zone.
 So, how can we do that when we’re still inside our minds with only the information that major news outlets tell us?
 This is what creates bias and prejudice.
 This is what leads us to think some countries are too “unsafe” to visit.
 The keyword here is propaganda.